guidone/node-red-contrib-netatmo-dashboard/README.md

 * a compact object which contains the most relevant information
 * a detailed object which contains the complete return from the netatmo api

+__Attention: The reachable status of the complete station seems not to changefor at least a couple of hours.
+While the reachable status of devices change after approximately 1h, the station itselve will shown as reachable even if this is not the case__

 An Example:

 ```